vijopv83/VisualRegressionTester/README.md

   Seamless login/logout flow with instant panel updates—no reloads.

 - **About Us Overlay:**
-  Modal with infinite scroll, lazy loading, and accordion info about visual testing.
+  Modern, responsive card with a feature table and a visually rich comparison of popular visual regression tools (Applitools, Percy, BackstopJS, etc.).
+Fully themed for light and dark mode.
+No infinite scroll—content is curated and always readable.

 - **Visual Regression Parameters Panel:**
-  Toggle UI states (typography, layout, effects, form, image, Canvas/WebGL, etc.) from a right-side panel.
-All changes are instant and reflected in the URL for reproducibility.
+  All parameters are grouped in a right-side accordion panel.
+Toggle UI states (typography, layout, effects, form, image, Canvas/WebGL, etc.) with instant UI and URL sync for reproducibility.

 - **Canvas/WebGL Demo:**
   Replace the right-side image with a live 3D WebGL cube for advanced rendering tests.